polks93/Trains/README.md

 # Trains

-*Trains* simulates a station of trains.
-Trains have three different priorities and the station manager tries to minimize the crossing time of the highest priorities ones.
+*Trains* Simulate a train station with 8 tracks that must be allocated to the incoming trains.
+Trains can have different priority and can be generated from the user or automatically.
+They can arrive and leave from two tracks on the left and two on the right.
+The controller task has to manage track switches (also to be animated) and traffic lights on each track.

 ## Install dependencies